MeaCulpitt/SignalCast/docs/Business_Logic.md

 * **Poor Attribution:** Proving marketing ROI remains complex due to multi-touch journeys and siloed data.
 * **The Trust Gap:** Decision-makers are bombarded with irrelevant communications, leading to "ad blindness" and professional fatigue.

-**Why it matters:** Businesses that cannot efficiently acquire customers from their competitors eventually stagnate.
-SignalCast solves this by turning distribution into an **adversarial intelligence game**, where miners are incentivized to find the "blind spots" of a competitor's marketing and fill them with high-value alternatives.
+**Why it matters:** The fundamental problem is that most advertising reaches the wrong people.
+SignalCast solves this by ensuring content reaches users who would actually benefit from it — people currently using competitor products who have the exact problem your product solves.

 ---